← Back to 史記

 西

 Afterward King Min of Qi extinguished Song and became even more arrogant, wishing to remove Lord Mengchang.
 Lord Mengchang was afraid, so he went to Wei.
 King Zhao of Wei made him chancellor, united in the west with Qin and Zhao, and together with Yan attacked and broke Qi.
 King Min of Qi fled to Ju, and died there.
-King Xiang of Qi ascended, and Lord Mengchang stood neutral among the feudal lords, belonging to none.
-King Xiang of Qi had newly ascended and feared Lord Mengchang, so he connected in peace and again grew close to Lord Xue.
-Wen died, and was posthumously named Lord Mengchang.
-The various sons contended to ascend, and Qi and Wei together extinguished Xue.
-Mengchang cut off his posterity and had no descendants.
+King Xiang of Qi ascended, and Lord Mengchang remained neutral among the feudal lords, attached to none of them.
+King Xiang of Qi had newly ascended and feared Lord Mengchang, so he made peace with him and again drew close to Lord Xue.
+Tian Wen died and was posthumously named Lord Mengchang.
+The sons contended for succession, and Qi and Wei together extinguished Xue.
+Lord Mengchang had no surviving line of descendants.

 14